JetBrains/svg-mixer/packages/postcss-svg-mixer/README.md

 > Default: `/\.svg($|\?.*$)/` (any SVG file with optional query param, eg `img.svg?qwe=123`)

 Filter which images should be added to sprite.
 Could be a string (glob pattern), RegExp or array of them.
-Rules are matched against absolute image path.
+Rules are tested against absolute image path.
 If URL starts with tilde `~` plugin will search image in node_modules (Node.js `require.resolve` mechanism is used).